dcl-docs/project-example/README.md

 ### eda

-This folder contains RMarkdown files with your EDA work.
-Create one RMarkdown file for each cleaned data set that you want to explore.
+This folder contains R Markdown files with your EDA work.
+Create one R Markdown file for each cleaned data set that you want to explore.

 Again, match the names of these files to your data files and cleaning scripts.
 For example, __birds.Rmd__ performs EDA on just __birds.rds__, __bird_collisions_light.Rmd__ performs EDA on just __bird_collisions_light.rds__, etc.